 DBT maintains that some people have strong reactions to stimuli and experience high levels of arousal that need more time to return to baseline after these events occur.
 Learning DBT skills helps us manage feelings of having constant ‘crises’ and/or experiencing extreme emotions.

 The dialectical nature of this approach means that treatment will include teaching you acceptance and change strategies to help you build the life you want.

 There are four major components of a DBT program: skills training group, individual treatment, DBT phone coaching, and consultation team.

 - Skills training group covers four modules: Mindfulness, Distress Tolerance, Emotion Regulation and Interpersonal Effectiveness.
 Our adolescent skills training group includes an additional module “Walking the Middle Path”.
-Skills training group focuses on enhancing clients’ capabilities by teaching them behavioral skills.
-The group is run like a class where the group leader teaches the skills and assigns homework for clients to practice skill application in their everyday lives.
+Skills training group focuses on enhancing patients’ capabilities by teaching them behavioral skills.
+The group is run like a class where the group leader teaches the skills and assigns homework for patients to practice skill application in their everyday lives.

 - Weekly individual sessions are offered that focus on enhancing motivation and helping patients apply skills to specific challenges and events in their lives.
 The reduction of maladaptive behaviors impacting the patient’s life in a negative way is discussed and a target hierarchy is developed to build greater awareness of triggers, emotions, thoughts, and actions.
 This is done through the completion of diary cards and behavior chain analysis.

 - DBT phone coaching is focused on providing patients with in-the-moment coaching on how to use skills to effectively cope with difficult situations that arise in their everyday lives.
 Patients can call their individual therapist between sessions to receive coaching at the times when they need help the most.